Four-dimensional topological lattices through connectivity: Introduction

-To introduce our proposal, we review how to construct minimal 2D QH models, such as the 2D Haldane model~\cite{Haldane:1988}.
-We then discuss how to generalise these ideas into four spatial dimensions to engineer Class AI energy bands with nontrivial 2CNs.
-As an illustration, we introduce a specific lattice model, which extends the widely-studied 2D honeycomb/brickwall lattice~\cite{goerbig2017dirac} into 4D.
-This is a minimal 4D QH model without gauge fields.
+To introduce our proposal, we begin in Section~\ref{sec:minimal2D} by reviewing how to construct minimal 2D QH two-band models, such as the 2D Haldane model~\cite{Haldane:1988}.
+In Section~\ref{sec:minimal4D}, we then discuss the generalisation of these ideas into four spatial dimensions, in order to engineer Class AI energy bands with nontrivial 2CNs.
+We then propose a specific 4DQH lattice model in Section~\ref{sec:lattice4D}, which extends the widely-studied 2D honeycomb/brickwall lattice~\cite{goerbig2017dirac} into 4D.
+This provides a minimal 4D topological model through lattice connectivity.